previousnext/kss-offscreen-twig/README.md

 # Builder for kss-node with offscreen menu using Twig

-**Requires KKS-node 3.0.x**
+**Requires KSS-node 3.0.x**

 This is a **builder** for [kss-node](https://github.com/kss-node/kss-node) living styleguide.
 It feature a toggle-able sidebar menu so you can choose to see the styleguide at full browser width.
 It also has a search function to easily find your component.

 You can [see the demo here](https://previousnext.github.io/kss-offscreen-twig/).